 Owen informed attendees that the third annual National Apprenticeship Week will be held November 13-29.
 The opening day will feature the kick-off the LEADERS initiative.
 Tuesday will feature a meeting of the WI Apprenticeship Advisory Council.
 Wednesday will feature open houses by construction training centers across the state.
 The Bureau encourages all stakeholders to host events for their local audiences.
-Please notify the Bureau of your event so it can be included on the official calendar.
-The committee commented that it has considered hosting an open house at its New Berlin training center, but no formal plan has been set.
+Please notify the Bureau of your event so it can be included on the official calendar of statewide events.